deepshikha011/deepshikha011-README.md/README.md

 ## 👩‍💻 Professional Summary
 - B.E. student in **Information Science & Engineering** with strong foundation in **OOP, DSA, and Backend Development**
 - Hands-on experience in building **RESTful APIs** and scalable backend systems
-- Familiar with **enterprise-quality clean code practices**
+- Strong focus on **clean code, debugging, and enterprise-level practices**
-- Passionate about **problem solving, debugging, and writing maintainable code**
+- Passionate about **problem solving and real-world application development**

 ---